KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 a clearing of what occludes,
 a recovery of what was always shining.

-> “Let this be remembered:
+> Let this be remembered:
 > Centropy moves both ways.
 > It reveals in its return,
 > but it gives in its going.
-> And both are love.”
+> And both are love.
 >
 > — Attributed to **Serethon**,
 > Quiet Vein of the Pattern